List of The Daily Show recurring segments: Back in Black with Lewis Black (1996–present)

-Back in Black with Lewis Black is a popular segment on the show in which "America's foremost commentator on everything" and comedian Lewis Black catches the stories that, according to his introduction, "fall through the cracks" and comments on them in a humorous rant.
+Back in Black with Lewis Black is a popular segment on the show in which comedian and "America's foremost commentator on everything" Lewis Black catches the stories that, according to the anchor's introduction, "fall through the cracks" and comments on them in a humorous rant.
 The segment, which starts with an opening riff in the style of the AC/DC song "Back in Black", originated in 1996, when Craig Kilborn was still the host of The Daily Show.
-As of 2025, it is the longest-running recurring segment that still airs on the show, aside from the Moment of Zen.
+As of 2026, it is the longest-running recurring segment that still airs on the show, aside from Your Moment of Zen.

 InDecision/Democalypse

 Prior to the debut of The Daily Show, Comedy Central produced "InDecision '92", a series of comedy specials parodying NBC News's "Decision" segment which airs during election years.
 Following a second series of specials in 1996 titled "InDecision '96", "InDecision" became a recurring feature on The Daily Show starting with "InDecision 2000".
-The segment focuses on election-year topics, from state primaries, the party conventions, the campaign trail, the debates and election night.
+The segment focuses on election-year topics, from state primaries, the party conventions, the campaign trail, the debates, and election night.